Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Introduction

-In general, to successfully identify the global extremum of a criterion function in grid search, the search interval $[\minrho, \maxrho]$ must be sufficiently wide so that the criterion can be fully explored.
-Unfortunately, there has not been any theory on how to provide this interval, so practitioners have to find it by trial and error.
+In general, to successfully identify the global optimum of a criterion function in grid search, the search interval $[\minrho, \maxrho]$ must be sufficiently wide so that the criterion can be fully explored.
+Unfortunately, no guideline is available for pre-specifying this interval, so practitioners have to find it by trial and error.
 This inevitably causes two problems.
-First of all, the PLS problem \eqref{eqn: PLS} is not numerically solvable for a $\rho$ value too large, because the resulting linear system for $\bm{\beta}$ will be rank-deficient.
-A $\rho$ value too small triggers the same problem if $p > n$, because the unpenalized regression spline problem has no unique solution.
+First of all, the PLS problem \eqref{eqn: PLS} is not numerically solvable when $\rho$ is too large, because the limiting linear system for $\bm{\beta}$ is rank-deficient.
+A $\rho$ value too small triggers the same problem if $p > n$, because the limiting unpenalized regression spline problem has no unique solution.
 As a result, practitioners do not even know what $\rho$ range is numerically safe to attempt.
 Secondly, a PLS solver is often a computational kernel for more advanced smoothing problems, like robust smoothing with M-estimators \citep{DreassiEmanuela2014SMrf,WOS:000374563100005} and backfitting-based generalized additive models \citep{WOS:000179809600002,WOS:000646481900001,WOS:000372035600006}.
-In these problems, a PLS needs be solved in each iteration for reweighted data and it is more difficult to pre-specify a search interval because it changes from iteration to iteration.
+In these problems, a PLS needs be solved at each iteration for reweighted data, and it is more difficult to pre-specify a search interval because it changes from iteration to iteration.

-To resolve these issues, we develop algorithms to automatically find an appropriate $[\minrho, \maxrho]$ for grid search.
-Our automatic search interval has four advantages. (i) It gives a safe $\rho$ range where the PLS problem \eqref{eqn: PLS} is numerically solvable. (ii) It is criterion-independent so that different criteria, including GCV and REML, can be explored on the same $\rho$ range. (iii) It is wide enough to contain the global extremum of any smoothness selection criterion, so that for example, the global minimum of GCV and the global maximum of REML can both be identified. (iv) It is computationally cheap compared with grid search, so in practice it carries no extra costs.
+To address these issues, we develop algorithms that automatically find a suitable $[\minrho, \maxrho]$ for the grid search.
+Our automatic search interval has four advantages. (i) It gives a safe $\rho$ range where the PLS problem \eqref{eqn: PLS} is numerically solvable. (ii) It is criterion-independent so that different smoothness selection criteria, including GCV and REML, can be explored on the same $\rho$ range. (iii) It is wide enough to contain the global optimum of any selection criterion, such as the global minimum of GCV and the global maximum of REML. (iv) It is computationally cheap compared with the grid search itself, carrying no extra cost in practice.